YuriDevAT/accessibility-first/_posts/en/accessibility-for-a-better-togetherness.md

 ---
 title: 'Web accessibility for better togetherness'
 excerpt: 'The Vienna district where I live organizes an event called “Miteinander in Mariahilf” (en.: Together in Mariahilf), where locals can contribute different ideas for a better living together.
 This is where my specialty web accessibility comes into action.
-Let me share my thoughts....'
+Let me share my thoughts ...'
-coverImage: '/assets/blog/en/accessibility-for-a-better-togetherness/cover.png'
+coverImage: '/assets/cover/accessibility-for-a-better-togetherness/cover.png'
 date: '2022-07-07T05:35:07.322Z'
 tags: 'Blog'
 category: 'Accessibility'